Scott Miller (swimmer): Drug dealer

 Miller was charged on 16 April 2008 after police seized a commercial pill press, drugs and cash in a raid on a storage facility in Brookvale, New South Wales, on Sydney's northern beaches.
 They also found capsicum spray and steroids, a loaded revolver, tablets believed to be ecstasy, powder believed to be methamphetamine and $240,000 cash.
 Miller was charged with possessing a prescribed restricted substance and possessing an offensive weapon.
 He was released on bail to appear at Manly Local Court on 7 May 2008.
 Miller subsequently pleaded guilty and was sentenced to 100 hours of community work and a two-year good behaviour bond.
 On 18 June 2013, Miller was arrested a second time after a police search at a Mascot property allegedly uncovered methamphetamine and $17,000 in cash.
-He was given a one-year suspended jail sentence.
+He was given a one-year suspended gaol sentence.
 Miller was arrested on 16 February 2021 during a police sting after investigations into a $2 million methamphetamine haul that was allegedly concealed inside candles.

 It was widely reported on 16 February 2021 that Miller was arrested at his waterfront home in Rozelle, NSW along with Wayne Allan Johnson, who was detained at a home in Balmain, NSW in relation to a criminal syndicate linked to the distribution of methylamphetamine.
 Police seized what is alleged to be the drug 'ICE' with an estimated street value of $3 million which was hidden in candles, about 1 kg of heroin with a street value of $250,000, more than $75,000 in cash, mobile phones, documents, encrypted electronic devices and smaller amounts of prohibited drugs.
 He was charged with two counts of supplying a commercial quantity of a prohibited drug, dealing with the proceeds of crime and directing a criminal group.
 In November 2022, Miller was sentenced to a jail term of five years and six months, with a non-parole period of three years.